 *PHIL 330 POSTCOLONIAL THEORY (4 credits) A study of selected topics in Postcolonial Theory.
 Investigates the philosophical presuppositions of these topics and the relationship between Modern philosophy and European Colonialism.
-Prerequisite: An Interpretive Practices course and one prior Philosophy course.
+Prerequisite: One prior Philosophy course.
 Also listed as FILM 330 and PAGS 330.
 (WI, D-I)

 PHIL 350 19TH CENTURY PHILOSOPHY (4 credits) Covers the movement of thought in Europe after Kant, focusing on such topics as the study of culture and the human sciences, the rise and fall of idealism, philosophy's turn to historicism, the concept and consciousness of modernity, and the fate of critical philosophy — or philosophy as critique — after Kant.
 Figures studied may include Fichte, Schelling, Hegel, Marx, Kierkegaard and Nietzsche.
-Prerequisite: An Interpretive Practices course or consent of the instructor.
+Prerequisite: Consent of the instructor.

 PHIL 361 WESTERN POLITICAL PHILOSOPHY I (3 credits) An examination of the central questions posed by major political philosophers of the classical and early modern periods.
 Attention to major primary works of Plato, Aristotle, Machiavelli and Hobbes.
 Also listed as POLS 361.